Compare 4x4 car insurance with GoCompare and get the right cover for your off-roader

-What’s more, some 4x4 vehicles will need a car insurance policy, while others (including pick-ups) will be classed as commercial vehicles and will require van insurance.
+And while some 4x4 vehicles require a car insurance policy, others (including pick-ups) will be classed as commercial vehicles needing van insurance.

 Third party only (TPO) is the minimum insurance level required by law.

 With TPO insurance, you won’t be covered for damage to your own vehicle or damage by fire or theft.
-You’ll also have to pay your own medical costs.
+It only covers damage to someone else’s vehicle or property.

 The AA does more than just car insurance.